 The Department was also home to the Russian program until 2001.

-Administrative structures have been fully integrated, but each of the six disciplines in the new department (Chinese, German, Italian, Japanese, Linguistics, and Spanish) will maintain its disciplinary integrity, and existing Plans will continue.
-In 2012, the Department began offering courses in indigenous languages and cultures: Inuktitut and Mohawk.
-In 2013/14, students have the opportunity to take Portuguese language and culture courses.
+Administrative structures have been fully integrated, but each of the six disciplines in the new department (Chinese, German, Italian, Japanese, Linguistics, and Spanish) maintain their respective disciplinary integrity, and existing Plans continue.
+In 2012, the Department began offering courses in Indigenous languages and cultures: Inuktitut and Mohawk.
+Since 2013/14, students have also had the opportunity to take Portuguese language and culture courses.

 Today, the Department of Languages, Literatures and Cultures is a multidisciplinary unit that offers students the opportunity to learn languages, develop an understanding of literary and cultural traditions, and pursue studies in the field of Linguistics.
-The Department offers language courses in Anishinaabe, Arabic, Chinese, German, Hebrew, Italian, Japanese, Mohawk, Oneida, Portuguese and Spanish, and Degree Plans in German, Hispanic Studies, Indigenous Studies, Italian, Linguistics, Languages, Literatures and Cultures, Spanish and Latin American Studies and World Language Studies.
-Student can opt for a Certificate in Indigenous Languages and Cultures as well as a certificate of intermediate competence in either Chinese, German, Italian, or Spanish.
+The Department offers language courses in Anishinaabe, Arabic, Chinese, German, Hebrew, Italian, Japanese, Mohawk, Oneida, Portuguese and Spanish, and Degree Plans in German; Hispanic Studies; Indigenous Studies; Italian; Linguistics; Languages, Literatures and Cultures; Spanish and Latin American Studies; and World Language Studies.
+Students can opt for a Certificate in Indigenous Languages and Cultures as well as a Certificate of Intermediate Competence in either Chinese, German, Italian, or Spanish.

 The study of foreign languages and literatures introduces students to the most important cultures of the modern world; cultures that have produced, and continue to produce, writers, artists, scientists, and thinkers who have collectively influenced the way we experience the world.
 The study of linguistics introduces students to thinking analytically and creatively about language and developing innovative methodologies to linguistic analyses.
 Students gain a solid grounding, appropriate to their particular needs, in the various skills necessary to understand, speak, read, and write in the target language with an introduction to the literatures and cultures of the target regions.
 Students are provided with an educated understanding of theoretical linguistics and are encouraged to participate in scientific discourse in the linguistics community.